eprev/eprev.org/_drafts/introduction-to-css-explorer.md

 ---

 I’ve been curious about the state of our CSS code and its changes over the time.
-So I’ve written recently a program called `node-specificity`.
+So I’ve written recently a program called [`specificity`](https://github.com/eprev/specificity).
 What does it do?
 It answers the following questions:

 1. What is a total number of selectors in your CSS codebase?
 How has it been changing over the time?